GMdSilva/FastConformation/README.md

 ## License

-FastEnsemble is licensed under the MIT License.
+FastConformation is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements